Bookshelves filled with books

 ———.
 “It’s a Dissertation, Not a Book.”
 The Chronicle of Higher Education.
 24 July 2011. https://www.chronicle.com/article/its-a-dissertation-not-a-book/

 Cook, Claire Kehrwald.
 Line by Line: How to Improve Your Own Writing.
-Boston: Houghton Mifflin/ New York: MLA, 1985.
+Houghton Mifflin/MLA, 1985.

 Corral, Will H. “Beware the Language Police.”
 The Chronicle of Higher Education.
 11 July 2003. http://www.chronicle.com/weekly/v49/i44/44b00501.htm.

 Derricourt, Robin.
 An Author’s Guide to Scholarly Publishing.
-Princeton: Princeton University Press, 1996.
+Princeton University Press, 1996.

 Fulford, Robert.
 “They Should Know Better: Humanities Scholars Spend Lots of Time Reading, So Why Can’t They Write?”
 National Post.
 Tuesday, 15 July 2003. http://www.robertfulford.com/2003-07-15-humanities.html.

 Germano, William.
 From Dissertation to Book.
 2nd ed.
-Chicago: University of Chicago Press, 2013.
+University of Chicago Press, 2013.

 ———.
 On Revision: The Only Writing That Counts.
-Chicago: University of Chicago Press, 2021
+University of Chicago Press, 2021

 Gordon, Karen Elizabeth.
 The Deluxe Transitive Vampire: The Ultimate Handbook of Grammar for the Innocent, the Eager, and the Doomed.
-New York: Pantheon, 1993.
+Pantheon, 1993.

 Greenbaum, Sidney.
 The Oxford English Grammar.
-Oxford: Oxford University Press, 1996.
+Oxford University Press, 1996.

 Groff, Kent Ira.
 Writing Tides: Finding Grace and Growth through Writing.
-Nashville, Abingdon Press, 2007.
+Abingdon Press, 2007.

 Hayot, Eric.
 The Elements of Academic Style: Writing for the Humanities.
-New York: Columbia, 2014.
+Columbia University Press, 2014.

 Hornstein, Gail A. “Prune That Prose: Learning to Write for Readers beyond Academe.”
 The Chronicle of Higher Education.
 7 September 2009. http://chronicle.com/article/Prune-That-Prose/48273/.

 King, Stephen.
 On Writing: A Memoir of the Craft, Twentieth Anniversary Edition.
-New York: Scribner, 2020.
+Scribner, 2020.

 Lamott, Anne.
 Bird by Bird: Some Instructions on Writing and Life.
-New York: Anchor Doubleday, 1995.
+Anchor Doubleday, 1995.

 Lindberg, Christine A. The Oxford American Thesaurus of Current English.
-Oxford and New York: Oxford University Press, 1999.
+Oxford University Press, 1999.

 Lepore, Jill.
 “The New Economy of Letters: The Chronicle Review.”
 The Chronicle of Higher Education.
 3 September 2013. http://chronicle.com/article/The-New-Economy-of-Letters/141291/?cid=cr.